 When I characterize myself as a “products person”, what I mean is that I am passionate about making things and services work for their users, so that these users can go out and create something interesting and significant with them.
 This is what keeps me going having a role in the creative industries.

 At the same time, I pay a lot of attention and divert much of my energy to how we build those products.
-My employer is Native Instruments, an original Berlin company and manufacturer of music technology that was founded in 1996 and has grown to well over 350 employees in Berlin and branch offices in Los Angeles, London, Tokyo, Paris, and Shenzhen, holding a leading market position in several areas of music production.
+My employer is Native Instruments, an original Berlin company and manufacturer of music technology that was founded in 1996 and has grown to well over 450 employees in Berlin and branch offices in Los Angeles, London, Tokyo, Paris, and Shenzhen, holding a leading market position in several areas of music production.
 At Native Instruments, we have embraced the “agile” methodology of working, which means that all work is distributed to small, cross-functional teams, with the goal of having fast reaction times when contexts and requirements change, and in general much more direct influence over one’s area of work.
 Each team works with a product owner, who owns the functional requirements of the results from a user’s and the business perspective.
 For more complex products, we have several teams and several product owners.
 I currently oversee the group of product owners for one such more complex product: Maschine.
 It is a hardware/software-based music production system for pattern-based arrangements, equally at home in modern urban as well as electronic music styles.
-This is what it looks like:
+This is what Maschine MK3, the newest addition to the family looks like:

 Transitioning the organization from a more traditional “waterfall” model of working to the agile paradigm was a long and hard process, and in many regards it is far from over.
 One could even argue that the whole point of the agile philosophy is to embrace constant change, rather than to implement a set of methods and then stick with them until something new comes along.
 I see it as my main job to foster high-performing teams, because that is where technical and design excellence are executed.
 This involves looking beyond methods prescribed by textbooks on agile development, and taking cues from design thinking and lean management philosophies and methodologies.
 I have come to appreciate that high team performance is an extremely fragile optimum of communication processes, and that it needs lots of care and work to be achieved and maintained.
 The reward is in a team that is clearly greater than the summed up skills of its members, and seeing this happen is the best reminder of why we are in this mode of constant transition.